juampe/cardano-docker/README.md

 <!-- markdownlint-enable MD033 -->

 # Multiarch cardano docker container. 🐳
-Cardano docker is can now be supported as container a in Raspberry Pi or AWS Gravitron container platform.
+Cardano docker can now be supported as container a in Raspberry Pi, AWS Gravitron container platform or RV64 Sifive Unmatched.
-It is based in ubuntu hirsute builder in a documented and formal way (supply chain review).
+It is based in offical ubuntu hirsute builder in a documented and formal way (supply chain review).

 Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/cardano).
 # Minimize supply chain attack. 🔗